dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

           position: 2

 This is one of the items from the inputs section.
 Notice a few things, first, the `bam_input:` matches with `bam_input` in the sample parameterization JSON.
-Also, you can control the position of the variable, it can have a type (int or File here), and, for tools that require a prefix (`--prefix`) before a parameter you can use the `prefix` key:value in the inputBindings section.
+Also, you can control the position of the variable, it can have a type (int or File here), and, for tools that require a prefix (`--prefix`) before a parameter you can use the `prefix: key` in the inputBindings section.

 Also, I'm using the `format` field to specify a file format via the [EDAM](http://bioportal.bioontology.org/ontologies/EDAM) ontology.